braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::info[**Prohibition of Infinite Past Trajectories due to Causal Well-Foundedness**]

-In many physical theories, the vacuum is treated as an infinite manifold.
-However, in a computational universe governed by causal order, an infinite past is a paradox.
+In standard field theories; the vacuum is typically treated as an eternal and infinite manifold; a background stage that exists prior to events.
+However; in a computational universe governed by discrete causal order; the assumption of an infinite past constitutes a logical paradox.

-If the set of events $V_0$ were infinite, one could potentially construct an "infinite descending chain" of causes ($... \to v_2 \to v_1 \to v_0$).
-This would imply that the universe has no beginning, that causal history stretches back endlessly.
-This violates the **well-foundedness** of the causal order defined in Axiom 3.
-Just as a computer program must have a start instruction to execute, the universe must have a finite set of initial events to initiate the flow of logical time.
-This lemma anchors the universe in a finite, computable reality.
+If the set of initial events $V_0$ were infinite; one could potentially construct an "infinite descending chain" of causes ($\dots \to v_2 \to v_1 \to v_0$).
+This would imply that the universe has no beginning; that causal history stretches back endlessly without a primary cause.
+This structure violates the **well-foundedness** of the causal order defined in Axiom $3$.
+Just as a computer program must have a start instruction to execute; the universe must have a finite set of initial events to initiate the flow of logical time.
+This lemma anchors the universe in a finite and computable reality; ensuring that every event has a calculable distance from the origin.
 :::

 ### 3.1.5 Lemma: Exclusion of Reflexivity and Reciprocity {#3.1.5}